flyteorg/flyte/kustomize/README.md

 a composed set of components that can be deployed to a [Single Kubernetes cluster](./base/single_cluster).
 This deployment configures various components using [Flyte Configuration system](todo).

 The *Single Cluster* configuration on its own is not deployable.
-But indiviudal [overlays](./overlays) are deployable.
+But individuals [overlays](./overlays) are deployable.

 Refer to
 1. [Base Components](./base): If you want to build your own overlay start here